openssl/openssl/README.md

 - Douglas Stebila (University of Waterloo)
 - Goutam Tamvada (University of Waterloo)
 - Michael Baentsch (IBM Research Zurich)

-## Terminology

-Referencing the terminology defined by [ETSI](https://www.etsi.org/technologies/quantum-safe-cryptography) and [CSA](https://downloads.cloudsecurityalliance.org/assets/research/quantum-safe-security/applied-quantum-safe-security.pdf) the terms "post-quantum cryptography" (PQC), "quantum-safe cryptography" (QSC) or "quantum-resistant cryptography" (QRC) are meant to mean the same class of cryptographic algorithms made available for use via this project.

 ## Acknowledgments